Transport Energy Outlook Service

 • Global transportation-related energy demand is projected to increase by about 25%, according to ExxonMobil?

-These are hugely challenging times in the fuels and vehicles industries.
+These are hugely challenging times in the transport energy industry.

-Most industries tend to care, appropriately, about what’s happening in their own backyards.
-But, stakeholders need to look beyond their backyards and at the bigger picture.
+Stakeholders in most industries tend to care, appropriately, about what’s happening in their own backyards.
+But, stakeholders, especially low carbon fuel producers, need to look beyond their backyards and at the bigger picture.
+It’s the one slice of the transport energy picture that needs to know what’s happening across the board: hydrogen, electrification, CCS, and so on.
 The Transport Energy Outlook service will help you do exactly that.
-For example, if you are in the biofuels space, you need to know what’s happening in electrification and hydrogen spaces (and vice versa).

 You can’t understand the full competitive landscape by only watching what’s happening in your own industry – you need to understand the full picture to assess both opportunities and threats.
+They’re both upon us.
 And that can be totally overwhelming!
-Yet, it’s in the bigger picture where we see the convergence of those trends that ultimately affect demand for all the stakeholders’ products.

 Bottom line: Following the transport energy space, especially global low carbon fuels and vehicles, isn’t a “nice to have” – it’s a critical to know.

-Moreover, there’s a gap in how these issues are treated, both by other consultancies, trade groups and even the media.
+Also, I’ve noticed there’s a gap in how transport energy issues are treated by other consultancies, trade groups and the media.
 For example:

 • There are few (if really, any) information sources currently available that take a holistic, balanced view of the transport energy space.